Vegan for your health.

 - rheumatoid arthritis.

-For disease prevention
+For disease prevention:

 Only a third of New Zealand adults have a healthy body weight and just 39% meet the fruit and veg guidelines; eating 7 or more portions of fruit and veg a day can reduce the risk of premature death by a third compared to those who eat less than 1 portion!
 Moreover, a plant-based diet has been proved to lower the risks of:

 Obesity – eating a vegan diet can help overweight people reduce body fat and promote weight loss without even restricting calories!
-This is because eating high fibre foods changes gut microbiome composition which boosts metabolism.
+This is because eating high fiber foods changes gut microbiome composition which boosts metabolism.
 In one study, participants following a vegan diet lost up to twice as much as weight as non-vegans whilst eating the same amount of calories

 Various forms of cancer – eating just 50g of meat per day (the equivalent of two rashers of bacon) increases the risk of colorectal cancer by 18%, and vegan diets have been linked to a 35% lower risk of prostate cancer.
 Even consuming more than one glass of milk or one egg daily can increase chances of ovarian cancer by over 70%